yeoldegrove/ansible.targetcli_modules/README.md

     - hosts: servers
       roles:
-         - { role: 'OndrejHome.targetcli-modules' }
+         - { role: 'yeoldegrove.targetcli_modules' }

 License
 -------

 GPLv3

-Author Information
+Kudos to original Author
 ------------------

-To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.
+To get in touch with the original author you can use email ondrej-xa2iel8u@famera.cz.